-In 2015, the Virginia Equine Alliance (VEA) presented pari-mutuel horse racing at several different venues in Virginia and Maryland.
+In 2015, the Virginia Equine Alliance (VEA) came on to the Virginia horse racing scene and presented pari-mutuel horse racing at several different venues in Virginia and Maryland.
 The inaugural running of Virginia Downs took place in late September at Great Meadow in The Plains (near Warrenton) and featured six flat races with purses totaling $150,000.
 The annual Virginia Gold Cup Races, held both in spring and fall at Great Meadow, featured four flat races in addition to five traditional steeplechase races.

-Standardbred racing returned to the Oak Ridge Estate in Nelson County for a back-to-back weekend engagement in October and was highlighted by the $320,000 Virginia Breeder’s “Champions Day” program.
-The VEA even presented a series of thoroughbred stakes races at Laurel Park in neighboring Maryland this past September.
+Standardbred racing returned to the Oak Ridge Estate in Nelson County that year for a back-to-back weekend engagement in October and was highlighted by the $320,000 Virginia Breeder’s “Champions Day” program.
+The VEA even presented a series of thoroughbred stakes races at Laurel Park in neighboring Maryland.
 Five $60,000 stakes exclusive to Virginia-breds were contested along with a trio of graded stakes that included the $400,000 Commonwealth Derby (Gr.
 II), formerly known as the Virginia Derby.

 Since that inaugural year, the VEA has opened four Off Track Betting Centers — in Henrico (Breakers Sports Grille, November 2016), Richmond (Ponies & Pints, January 2017), Chesapeake (Buckets Bar & Grill, November 2017) and in Collinsville (The Windmill Sports Grill, March 2018 ).